 - Having a blood alcohol level over the legal limit while causing death

 - Failure to provide a sample when an offence was committed that caused death

 There will be on-going changes to the current impaired driving laws in Ontario and across Canada, however, to accommodate sentencing and screening for drug-impaired driving, which will mean stricter penalties for alcohol-impaired driving, as well.
-Consult our OMQ lawyers for a free consultation if you are unsure of any impaired driving charges brought against you, and we can help advise you on your case.
+Contact our OMQ lawyers for a free legal consultation if you are unsure of any impaired driving charges brought against you, and we can help advise you on your case.